Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 HOW TO MAKE TSOUREKI: STEP BY STEP

 STEP 1: Prepare the yeast mixture.
 Add two tablespoons of instant yeast, 1/2 teaspoon of sugar, and 1/4 cup of warm milk in a medium-sized bowl.
 Stir together, then cover the bowl with saran wrap and loosely with a dry kitchen towel.
 Place the bowl in a dry, warm place like your pantry.
-Allow the yeast to rise for 15-20 minutes.
+Allow the yeast to rise for 15 minutes.
 If the yeast doesn’t bubble at this stage, then the yeast may be expired.
 If this is the case, starting over with a fresh packet of instant dry yeast is best.

 If the batter curdles at any point, you can add a couple of tablespoons of the flour mixture and then continue adding the remaining liquids.
 Mix for 10 minutes, then turn off the mixer and change the whisk attachment to the dough hook attachment.

-STEP 6: Braid the tsourekiGently press down on the dough and transfer it to a clean and lightly floured surface.
+STEP 6: Braid the tsoureki.
+Gently press down on the dough and transfer it to a clean and lightly floured surface.
 Roll the dough into a log shape and then cut it into six pieces.
-Each piece should weigh approximately 20 ounces.
-You can eyeball it if you don’t have a food scale, but the dough balls should be similar in size.
+The dough balls should be similar in size.
 From there, cut each dough ball in half.
 So you’ll end up with 12 small dough balls.

 STEP 8: Brush with egg wash and bake the tsoureki.
-In a small bowl, whisk one egg.
-Brush the tsoureki with egg wash to get a beautiful golden colour once baked.
-Bake the tsoureki in the oven at 325°F on bake for 25-30 minutes or until golden brown.
+In a small bowl, whisk one egg with a bit of milk.
+Brush the tops of the tsourekia with egg wash to get a beautiful golden colour once baked.
+The tsoureki will rise more in the oven, so it’s a good idea to leave about 6 inches between the tsourekia.
+Bake the tsoureki in the oven at 350°F on bake for 25-30 minutes or until golden brown.

-The tsoureki will rise more in the oven, so leaving about 6 inches in between the tsourekia is good.
-Remove the tsourekia from the oven.
+When ready, remove the tsourekia from the oven.
 Allow them to cool on the baking sheet for a few minutes, then transfer them to a cooling rack.
 Congrats, you did it!

 STORING AND SERVING

 The nice thing is that this traditional Greek Easter bread will last at room temperature for 5-6 days.
-You can also microwave tsoureki for a few seconds for that right-out-of-the-oven freshness!
+I would recommend allowing it to cool completely and then wrapping each individual tsourekia with saran wrap.
+This will prevent the tsoureki from drying out too quickly.

 Tsoureki bread does freeze really well too!
 If you’re planning to freeze the tsoureki, allow the tsoureki to cool completely and then wrap it tightly with plastic wrap.
-Place the wrapped tsoureki in a freezer bag so that none of it is exposed.
+Place the wrapped tsoureki in a freezer bag so that none is exposed.
 When defrosting, it’s important to remove the tsoureki from the bag and the plastic wrap.
 Because if the tsoureki dethaws in the bag, then it’s more likely to mold more quickly.

-It’s also delicious to slice and toast tsoureki pieces with your favourite jam.
-You could also make French toast out of the tsoureki pieces.
+It’s also delicious to slice and toast tsoureki pieces and top with your favourite jam.
+You could also make French toast out of the tsoureki pieces or microwave leftover tsoureki for a few seconds for that right-out-of-the-oven freshness!

 Two pieces of tsoureki (Greek Easter bread) on a white counter with pastel coloured easter eggs.